Hi, it seems that the browser you're using is not compatible with my site. Either because it's too old or you're using one of the following browsers:

 Now that we have Sidebery and Auto Tab Discard installed, we can now remove the default tab bar.
 This is because the default tab bar is redundant, and we will not be using it anymore.
 To do this we will be using a userChrome.css

-To do this, open the Firefox profile folder by typing about:profiles in the address bar.
+To do this, open the Firefox profile folder by typing in the address bar.
 Find the part that says "This is the profile in use and it cannot be deleted." and then click on the "Open Folder" button under the "Root Directory" section.
 This will open the profile folder in your file manager.

 Figure 2.
 Firefox Profile Folders